rennanbadaro/product-service/README.md

 ## Proto files

 The project already contains generated code.
 The source for the protobuffer files lives in the repo [proto-graal](https://github.com/rennanbadaro/proto-graal).
-In case there's an update in proto graal that should have an impact on this project, the code can be regerated any time by running the shell script `build-protos.sh`.
-It will clone the lastest version of proto-graal and generate the code inside the proper directory.
+In case there's an update in proto graal that should have an impact on this project, the code can be regenerated any time by running the shell script `build-protos.sh`.
+It will clone the latest version of proto-graal and generate the code inside the proper directory.

 ## Development Notes